MalachiteMiller/skynamo-python-sdk/README.md

 Furthermore, after selecting the desired write method you will get a clear guide of what inputs are required/allowed and what data types they must be as shown below:

 ![alt text](doc/Adding%20correct%20inputs%20to%20write%20method.png)

+## To skynamo developers
+The first action in the buddy pipeline ensures that the most updated code is deployed accross all the integration servers.
+The second action publishes the package to pypi if the version in setup.py was bumped.
+You will see a failure at this action if the buddy pipeline ran but the version in setup.py was not bumped.
+This gives you control over when the package is published to pypi.